VMBlakelock/saute-and-skewers-greekfood/README.md

 ## Acknowledgements

-Slack and the wonderful community of students past and present for thier motivational pushes.
+[Slack](https://slack.com/intl/en-gb/) and the wonderful community of students past and present for thier motivational pushes.

 My mentor Spencer Barriball for his profound knowledge and assistance in the development of the website.

-For additional support and guidance Tutor Support guided me.
+[Code Institute](https://codeinstitute.net/) Tutor Support for guidance and assistance when facing difficulties.

 The developers own personal experiences during the creation and development of this project.

 *created for education purposes only*